smmckay/quex-mirror/doc/source/03-modes/incidence-handlers.rst

 .. function:: on_buffer_overflow(self, LexemeBegin, LexemeEnd, BufferSize, BufferBegin, BufferEnd)

-   When new content is about to be loaded into the lexer's buffer, free space must be provided.
-A reload-request where no free space can be provided, triggers a call to the ``on_buffer_overlow`` handler.
-By default, this handler tries to extend the current buffer, or copy it to a different location.
+   When new content is about to be loaded into the lexer's buffer, there must be free space.
+First, it is tried to move content towards the beginning.
+   If this fails, because the current lexeme spans the complete buffer, the incident ``on_buffer_overflow`` is triggered.
+The corresponding default handler tries to extend the current buffer, or copy it to a different location.

    .. note::

        The default on-buffer-overlow strategy for extending is the following.
-       It starts with a target size *s* as the double of the current size.
-If that fails a new size *s* is tried which is the average between the current size and the previous size *s*.
-This procedure is repeated until the allocation succeeds or `s` becomes equal to the current size *+ 4 + fallback* (because *4* is the minimal buffer size).
+       It starts with a target size `s` as the double of the current size.
+If that fails a new size `s` is tried which is the average between the current size and the previous size `s`.
+This procedure is repeated until the allocation succeeds or `s` becomes equal to the current size *+ 2 x B + F* where ``B`` is the number of border lexatoms on each border (usually 1), and ``F`` is the required fallback region' size.

    .. note::